Szymon Włodarczyk

-Szymon Piotr Włodarczyk (born 5 January 2003) is a Polish professional footballer who plays as a forward for club Excelsior, on loan from Sturm Graz.
+Szymon Piotr Włodarczyk (born 5 January 2003) is a Polish professional footballer who plays as a forward for Austrian Bundesliga club Sturm Graz.

 Club career

 On 1 December 2021, he scored his first goal for Legia Warsaw, in a 2–1 Polish Cup away win against Motor Lublin.

 On 25 May 2022, he moved on free transfer to Górnik Zabrze, signing a three-year contract.

 On 7 July 2023, Austrian side Sturm Graz announced the signing of Włodarczyk on a four-year deal, for a fee exceeding €2 million.
 In his first season, he scored nine goals in 40 appearances across all competitions, as Sturm reached the round of 16 of the 2023–24 UEFA Europa Conference League, and won a domestic double for the first time since the 1998–99 season.

 On 27 August 2024, Włodarczyk joined Salernitana in Italy on loan with an option to buy and a conditional obligation to buy.

-On 22 August 2025, Włodarczyk moved to Eredivisie side Excelsior on loan.
+On 22 August 2025, Włodarczyk moved to Dutch Eredivisie side Excelsior on loan.